metrorailings/OwlBlog/content/posts/week-16-insights-1.md

 Packers still have serious issue defending against mobile quarterbacks, let alone outside runs.
 Cleveland's been able to run the ball at will.

+Allen Lazard may be a vector for this offense.

 ***

 ## Colts @ Cardinals